ScorpionN69/ScorpionN69/README.md

 <p align="center"> <img src="https://github.com/ScorpionN69/ScorpionN69/blob/main/Nayeem.png?raw=true"></p>

-**Hi there, i am Md.
-Nazmul islam Nayeem!
-I’m a skilled UI/UX Designer & Frontend developer with expertise in HTML, CSS and Js.
-I also Have knowledge of C , C++ with basic understanding of Python and Java languages.
-I have done some Projects using these languages.You can go and check my projects in the repository section.
-I’m always eager to learn and expand my skill set.
-Let’s connect and see how we can collaborate.**
+**I’m Md.
+Nazmul Islam Nayeem, a UI/UX designer passionate about transforming ideas into meaningful digital experiences.
+With expertise in user research, wireframing, prototyping, and design systems, I create intuitive, user-centered interfaces that blend functionality with aesthetics.
+I’m proficient in industry-standard tools like Figma, Adobe XD, and Spline, and I bring a solid foundation in C and C++ alongside a basic understanding of Python and Java, allowing me to collaborate effectively with developers and multidisciplinary teams.

+Driven by curiosity and creativity, I strive to design products that not only look great but also deliver real value to users.
+Always open to collaboration, I’d love to connect and explore innovative ideas together.**

 - 🎓 I have completed my **BSc.** in **Computer Science and Engineering** from **East West University**.

-- 🌱 I’m currently learning **UI/UX**
+- 🌱 I’m currently Working at **InNeed Intelligent Cloud** as a **Associate UI/UX Designer**

 - 📫 How to reach me **nazmulislam0151@gmail.com**